rmorillo24/ob2bm_migrator/README.md

 The script `device_migrate.sh` is sent to each of the devices and will via run via SSH.

-Nothing has to be configured.
+This script may have to be changed depending on the environments you are using or OS verions.

-Te process is:
+The general process is:

+0. ** Backup** the current `config.json` file
 1. ** Execute `balena-os join`**
 2. ** Check the baton file** sent by the new server
-3. ** Revert to old server** if the baton file is not there in 5 minutes.
+3. ** Revert to old server** if the baton file is not there in x minutes.